UditBhaskar19/ENVIRONMENT_REPRESENTATION_USING_RADAR/P1_static_environment_representation/README.md

 ## Introduction
 **Static environment modelling** is a key component of autonomous navigation.
 Unfortunately due to various **Radar** specific phenomologies like clutter, missed-detection and sparsity of the point cloud, the raw radar point cloud cannot be used like a lidar point cloud.
-So in this project the radar data is first upsampled by random sampling; After which the upsampled data is represented in the form of a Regular Grid.
+So in this project the radar data is first upsampled by random sampling.
+After which the upsampled data is represented in the form of a Regular Grid. **The Grid is defined in the vehicle frame**.
 Simmilar to occupancy grid mapping, a log-odds update scheme with a degrading factor is applied for each of the valid grid cells.
 Here the valid grid cells are those cells whose log-odds value is above a certain threshold.
 Each valid grid cells is characterized by particle position and log-odd value **$(x_m, y_m, l_m)$**.
-It turns out this scheme results in low log-odds value for false / clutter detections, hence those can be filtered out by thresholding the log-odds.
+It turns out that this scheme results in low log-odds value for false / clutter detections, hence those can be filtered out by thresholding the log-odds.
 Finally we show some applications of this modelled environment by computing free-space and road boundary points using basic methods.
 More sophisticated methods for these application can be designed which will be a part of a different project.